 (It has been noted that the Philippines was not a part of the SEA Peninsula Games, so Dela Vina did not participate in this meet)

 The National Junior Record in Discus

-While only 16 years of age, de la Vina competed at her first-ever Asian Track and Field Championships in Tokyo in 1962.
-And winning the bronze in 37.79m which was then a Senior and national junior record.
+While only 16 years of age, Josephine de la Vina competed at her first-ever Asian Track and Field Championships in Tokyo in 1962.
+She won the bronze in 37.79m which was then a Senior and national junior record.
 Yet it was two years later at the 1964 Tokyo Olympics de la Vina then aged 18 would throw 42.27m, further improving these marks.